Forecast: Scorching heat wave extended in US Northwest

 People in Portland’s iconic food cart industry are among those who work outside.
 Many food trucks have shut down as sidewalks sizzle.

-Rico Loverde, the chef and owner of the food cart Monster Smash Burgers, said the temperature inside his cart is generally 20 degrees hotter than the outdoor temperature, making it 120 degrees F (48.9 C)inside his tiny business this week.
+Rico Loverde, the chef and owner of the food cart Monster Smash Burgers, said the temperature inside his cart is generally 20 degrees hotter than the outdoor temperature, making it 120 F (48.9 C) inside his business this week.

 Loverde said he closes down if it reaches above 95 F (35 C) because his refrigerators overheat and shut down.
 Last week, even with slightly cooler temperatures in the mid-90s, Loverde got heat stroke from working in his cart for hours, he said.